 Why should you buy GreenPower?

 Forget about the cost for a moment.
 We know spending extra on anything is a bit of a pain, but with GreenPower you are helping to secure Australia’s green energy future.
 According to the GreenPower site, 90 per cent of Australia’s power is generated by burning fossil fuels.
 Compare this with our Kiwi cousins New Zealand, whose power comes from 83 per cent renewable sources.
-There are numerous, complicated differences between Australia and New Zealand’s energy sectors, however.
-Though, the bottom line is that Australia could do with a higher percentage of power coming from renewable energy.
+Of course, New Zealand and Australia’s energy markets are not directly comparable due to numerous environmental factors, however, Australia could still be doing a bit more in the green energy space.

 The Pros and Cons of GreenPower